- January 22, 2022

 - When buying a used car in California, there is an option to purchase an add-on two-day contract cancellation option agreement at the time of a vehicle sale.
 If you buy this agreement, you can return a car within 2 days of sale.

 - There is a California Lemon Law that allows you to return a new or used vehicle to a dealership if you can prove that it is a lemon with chronic mechanical or electrical defects.
+If you’re unsure about your rights or the process, a trusted lemon law lawyer can guide you.
 Under Lemon Law, you can get a replacement vehicle or a refund of the original purchase price.

 California Car Buyers Bill of Rights